Autistic Burnout as a Turning Point

 📖 What to do with this right now

-If you are reading this and recognizing yourself: burnout is a signal that your resources have been exhausted, and what used to work will no longer work the way it did before.
+If you are reading this and recognize yourself: burnout is a signal that your resources have been depleted, and what used to work will no longer work the same way.

 Recovery is real.
 It requires reducing demands, finding a safe environment, and working with a specialist who understands the specifics of neurodivergence.
-After burnout, many discover that their previous level of masking is no longer accessible.
-And this, strangely enough, can become a gift: now we have no other path except to look for what actually works for us.
+After burnout, many discover that their previous level of masking is no longer available to them.
+And strangely enough, this can become a gift: now we have no other path except to look for what actually works for us.

-If you are reading this and thinking about someone else: a friend, sister, partner, who is now “very tired” and has been “not coping” for months already, then share this post with them.
-On its own it will not fix anything, but it may give a push for further self-exploration.
+If you are reading this and thinking of someone else: a friend, sister, partner, who is now “very tired” and has been “not coping” for months already, then share this post with them.
+By itself it will not fix anything, but it may give a push toward further self-exploration.

 Information is the first step toward scenario A.

 👌 If you are feeling bad right now and thinking about harming yourself, please reach out for support.
-In Russia, the helpline is: 8-800-2000-122 (free).
+In Russia, there is a crisis hotline: 8-800-2000-122 (free).
 In other countries, look for a local crisis line — they exist.

 📖 If you are looking for a specialist who understands ASD and ADHD: here is a list of Russian-speaking psychiatrists who work with neurodivergence - https://docs.google.com/spreadsheets/d/127_8SonKwjJObFoyXUC31PlHE5QX1YRs7nfy-wgEqCY/edit?usp=drivesdk